Huster-Hq/MonoBox/README.md

 ```
 python eval.py
 ```
-You could compute the evaluation metrics (Dice, IoU, and  HD) of the predictions.
+You could compute the evaluation metrics (Dice, IoU, and  HD) of the predictions, you could download prediction resuts directly (see Sec.
+2.2) and verify the performance.